Asriell/ProjetSteamDataviz/scrapingScript/README.md

 ##  Errors and bugs
 All errors' logs are in ``errors.log`` file (the file will be created once an error occurs).

+## Autorun script

+We run the script automatically, with autorun.sh, executed by crontab, each minute :
+``
+* * * * * autorun.sh
+``

+autorun checks if the script is not running and run it in this case.